 First off, without a locksmith license, you cannot operate your own business in 15 states, including California.
-Secondly, when you have a license, customers and leads see you as an authoritative and credentialed technician and therefore are more likely to trust you.
+Secondly, when you have one, people see you as an authority and talented technician, which is an invaluable quality to have.
 Lastly, advanced licenses help you work in specific areas or with sophisticated electronic security systems.
-Getting into these areas can offer a major opportunity to double your prices and market your locksmith business in a specific niche that’s profitable!
+That’s a major opportunity to double your prices and market your locksmith business in a smaller niche that’s profitable!

 When applying for a locksmith license in California, companies and employees have two options:

-You can find employment as a locksmith with a general locksmith license.
+You can find locksmith employment with a general license.
 However, a business entity will have to get an additional contractor’s license if they want to charge over $500 at a single site and work with complex lock systems.

-You’ll need the C28 Lock and Security Equipment Contractor License to work on more expensive and advanced jobs.
+The C28 Lock and Security Equipment Contractor License is what you’ll need to work on more expensive and advanced jobs.
 Visit the Contractors State License Board for applications.

 General requirements for both licenses: